 Domino moved to ABC-Paramount Records in 1963.
 The label dictated

-that he would record in Nashville rather than New Orleans.
+that he record in Nashville, Tennessee, rather than New Orleans.
 He was assigned a new producer (Felton Jarvis) and

-a new arranger (Bill Justis); Domino's long-term collaboration with producer/arranger/frequent co-writer
+a new arranger (Bill Justis).
+Domino's long-term collaboration with the producer, arranger, and frequent co-writer

 Dave Bartholomew, who oversaw virtually all of his Imperial hits, was seemingly at an end.
+Jarvis and Justis

 Despite the lack of chart success, Domino continued to record

 steadily until about 1970, leaving ABC-Paramount in mid-1965 and recording for Mercury Records, where he delivered